Logo

 4. How to Perform a Firewall Audit – Policy Rules Review Checklist

-Last updated December 27th, 2023 by Avigdor Book
+Last updated December 17th, 2024 by Avigdor Book

-Today I want to focus on two parts of the firewall audit: the reviewing of the access policy change process, including risk assessment, and the reviewing of the firewall rule base, including baseline security controls.
-In my experience, these two steps are the most important.
-I’ll go over many of the technical details you need to check if you’re pre-auditing your firewall before the audit team arrives, or if you’ve been tasked to audit the firewall yourself.
+The second technical step in a firewall audit is generally a review of the rulebase.
+There are two parts of the firewall audit: the reviewing of the access policy change process, including risk assessment, and the reviewing of the firewall rule base, including baseline security controls.
+These two steps are the most important.

-Auditing the Change Process
+Auditing the Change Management Process

-The first technical step in a firewall audit is usually a review of the firewall change process, including access control procedures.
+During a firewall audit, you usually review the firewall change process, including access control procedures.
 The goal of this step is to make sure that requested changes were properly approved, implemented, and documented.
 You can accomplish this in a few different ways – depending on whether you have a tool to assist you or you are doing it manually.

 You’ll first need to randomly pull around 10 change requests since the last audit.
 Here are the basic firewall policy rule checklist questions you should be asking when you audit a firewall change, according to the firewall audit checklist: